Tinlicker: Debut (2012-2017)

+Anjunadeep, "This Is Not Our Universe", and "In Another Lifetime" (2017-2023)

 Tinlicker began 2017 with "Soon You'll Be Gone", their debut release on Anjunadeep.
 Later in the year, Tinlicker signed a deal with booking agency David Lewis Productions, who booked them a show on the mainstage of Mysteryland.
 "Because You Move Me" was released by Armada and with the Jalapeño EP, their collaboration with the label of deadmau5 got a follow-up.
 "Nothing Without You" and remixes for Lane 8 and Gabriel & Dresden settled Tinlicker as an Anjunadeep act in 2018.
 They returned on mau5trap with the About You EP and a collaboration with Lane 8 before signing an album deal in London with Anjuna.

 Introduced by the singles "Lost", "Breezeblocks", and "Need You", the This Is Not Our Universe full-length album, featuring vocals by alt-J, Run Rivers, Thomas Oliver, and Belle Doron, was released on 27 September 2019 and reached number 1 on the dance album charts in the United States, Australia, India, Canada, and Finland and number 2 in the United Kingdom, the Netherlands, and Poland.

 Spring 2020 saw the release of the This Is Not Our Universe remixes, with album tracks reworked by Dosem, Joris Delacroix, and Grum.
 Tinlicker perform worldwide and host their own bi-monthly Remember The Future club night in their hometown of Utrecht at the venue TivoliVredenburg.
 Other 2020 highlights were the release of the Paradise EP on Astralwerks and the remix of the Robert Miles classic "Children", which reached the number 1 position on Beatport in November.
 In early 2021, Tinlicker released a collaboration with Ben Böhmer on Anjunadeep.

+The duo's second album, In Another Lifetime, was released on 18 February 2022.

+"Cold Enough for Snow" and move to PIAS (2023-2025)

+In November 2023 Tinlicker announced their third artist album, Cold Enough for Snow, set to release for early 2024.
+They also announced that this will be their first release on the [PIAS] Électronique label, departing Anjunadeep.
+Cold Enough For Snow was released on 16 February 2024 and includes songs with Brian Molko, Tom Smith (Editors musician) and Circa Waves.
+American music website Dancing Astronaut exclaims the album their Album Of The Year for 2024.
+Also Tinlicker's first Essential Mix is released in 2024.
+In summer they play at crossover events Pinkpop Festival, CRSSD Festival, Crystal Palace Bowl, Coachella and Sziget Festival.

+On 11 October 2025, Tinlicker became a trio after announcing that vocalist Hero Baldwin would join the group.
+They also announced their fourth studio album alongside an EU/UK tour, to be released in 2026.